 Chameleons are among the fascinating wildlife found on Kilimanjaro, particularly on the lower slopes.
 A standout species is the three-horned chameleon, also known as Jackson’s chameleon.
 Native exclusively to East Africa, this unique creature is easily recognized by its three prominent horns — though only males possess them, as females are hornless.

-Another intriguing species is the slightly smaller Kilimanjaro two-horned chameleon, or Dwarf Fischer’s chameleon.
-This species is native to northern Tanzania and southern Kenya, and, like its three-horned counterpart, only the males feature the characteristic horns.
+Another intriguing species is the slightly smaller Kilimanjaro two-horned chameleon or Dwarf Fischer’s chameleon.
+This species is native to northern Tanzania and southern Kenya.
+Like its three-horned counterpart, only the males feature the characteristic horns.

-Other nocturnal animals to watch for, apart from klipspringers, include bush babies and tree hyraxes.
+Besides klipspringers, other nocturnal animals to watch for include bush babies and tree hyraxes.

 Tree hyraxes, or tree dassies, are more commonly seen.
 You might even hear their distinctive screeches echoing from your camp.
-These small, rabbit-sized animals are fascinatingly distant relatives of elephants and manatees (sea cows), despite their tiny stature!
+Despite their tiny stature, thesee small, rabbit-sized animals are fascinatingly distant relatives of elephants and manatees (sea cows!

-Astoundingly, tree hyraxes – which are small nocturnal animals weighing around just 2 kg – are distantly related to elephants!
+Astoundingly, tree hyraxes – small nocturnal animals weighing around just 2 kg – are distantly related to elephants!

-Other nocturnal animals to watch for, apart from klipspringers, include bush babies and tree hyraxes.
+Besides klipspringers, other nocturnal animals to watch for include bush babies and tree hyraxes.

 Tree hyraxes, or tree dassies, are more commonly seen.
 You might even hear their distinctive screeches echoing from your camp.
-These small, rabbit-sized animals are fascinatingly distant relatives of elephants and manatees (sea cows), despite their tiny stature!
+Despite their tiny stature, these small, rabbit-sized animals are fascinatingly distant relatives of elephants and manatees (sea cows)!

 Keep an eye out for these fascinating species: